bottrell/steam-analysis-bot/README.md

 ## How to run:

 If you would like to start the program off with a completely new database, you should run with :
 > python steam_games.py --init

+WHEN INITIALIZING, THE DATA WILL TAKE A VERY LONG TIME TO RUN, PLEASE BE PATIENT

 If you would like to run the program normally, just type:
 > python steam_games.py